“Luck is when preparation meets opportunity” -Coach Datka

 How much weight do you need to lift to be considered strong for your age??
 I can’t answer that but if you can continue to squat, lunge, do a push up, press weight overhead and pull yourself off the floor for multiple reps, you are better than 90% of the people who are between the ages of 30 and 50.

-So if weight is not as important, then band resistance — which allows you to strength train any movement — is going to keep your body strong while training movements to handle life.
-It’s not important what the weight is on the bar but rather, does it allow you to safely do activities at 50 that you could do at 30.
+So if how much weight (resistance) you lift is not as important, then band resistance — which allows you to strength train any movement — is going to keep your body strong while training it using movements that will better help you handle life.
+In other words, it’s not so important what the weight is on the bar but rather how the resistance you are working with keeps you safely doing activities at 50 that you could do at 30.

 Your body is going to start to lose flexibility and mobility as you age.
-Get over it, realize it and start doing something about it every day.
+Get over it, accept it and start doing something about it every day.
 The #1 key to 50 being the new 30 is going to be how flexible your body is and how mobile (stability with flexibility) it is.
-Strength is great but strength without flexibility and stability is a body that can’t move and is prone to injury.
+Strength is great but strength without flexibility and stability is a body that can’t move, feels stiff and is prone to injury.

 Band Training performed correctly, will address and retard these age-related changes while allowing you to function at a much younger age than what the calendar may reflect.